Branes and Representations of DAHA $C^\vee C_1$: affine braid group action on category: Branes vs Representations

-Let us consider the morphisms in the two categories.
-In the category of $A$-branes, a morphism between two $A$-branes becomes non-trivial when they intersect, forming a bound state \cite{floer1988morse,floer1989witten}.
-In this section, we will examine the bound states of $A$-branes and identify the corresponding morphisms in the $\SH$-module category.
-As we will demonstrate, there is a clear correspondence between the morphisms in the $A$-brane category and those in the representation category.
+In the following, we analyze the bound states of $A$-branes and identify the corresponding morphisms in the $\SH$-module category.
+As we will show, there is a precise correspondence between morphisms in the $A$-brane category and those in the associated representation category.

 Let $\brane_{\bfN_r}$ and $\brane_{\bfN_{r^\prime}}$ be $A$-branes supported on components of the $I_0^*$ singular fiber.
-The $A$-brane conditions are given by: \be m = \dim\Hom(\brane_{\bfN_r}, \Bcc), \quad m^\prime = \dim\Hom(\brane_{\bfN_{r^\prime}}, \Bcc). \ee As in \eqref{scN}, we denote the corresponding $\SH$-modules by $\scN^{r,w}_m$ and $\scN^{r^\prime,w^\prime}_{m^\prime}$ where the shortening conditions are given by $q^m=\boldsymbol{t}^{-r}$ and $q^{m^\prime} = \boldsymbol{t}^{-r^\prime}$, respectively. \begin{claim} If $\brane_{\bfN_r}$ and $\brane_{\bfN_{r^\prime}}$ intersect at a point $ q$, then the morphism space is one-dimensional \be \Hom(\brane_{\bfN_r},\brane_{\bfN_{r^\prime}})=\bC\langle q\rangle~. \ee Then, the roots $r,r^{\prime}\in\sfR(D_4)$ satisfy $\langle r, r^\prime \rangle = -2$.
+The $A$-brane conditions are given by: \be m = \dim\Hom(\brane_{\bfN_r}, \Bcc), \quad m^\prime = \dim\Hom(\brane_{\bfN_{r^\prime}}, \Bcc). \ee As in \eqref{scN}, we denote the corresponding $\SH$-modules by $\scN^{r,w}_m$ and $\scN^{r^\prime,w^\prime}_{m^\prime}$ where the shortening conditions are given by $q^m=\boldsymbol{t}^{-r}$ and $q^{m^\prime} = \boldsymbol{t}^{-r^\prime}$, respectively. \begin{claim} If $\brane_{\bfN_r}$ and $\brane_{\bfN_{r^\prime}}$ intersect at a point $ q$, then the morphism space is one-dimensional \be \Hom^1(\brane_{\bfN_r},\brane_{\bfN_{r^\prime}})=\bC\langle q\rangle~. \ee Then, the roots $r,r^{\prime}\in\sfR(D_4)$ satisfy $\langle r, r^\prime \rangle = -2$.
 Moreover, there exists a weight $w$ such that $\langle w, r \rangle > 0$, $\langle s_{r}(w), r^\prime \rangle > 0$.
 In this setting, there exists a short exact sequence of finite-dimensional $\SH$-modules \be ~. \ee This exact sequence is uniquely determined up to isomorphism, independent of the choice of $w$.
 Thus, $\Ext^1(\scN^{r,w}_m,\scN^{r^\prime,s_r(w)}_{m^\prime})$ is one-dimensional. \end{claim}

 \begin{proof}

 From \eqref{generic_cycle} and \eqref{root-basis}, it is straightforward to show that the intersection number $[\bfN_r] \cdot [\bfN_{r^\prime}] = 1$ implies $\langle r, r^\prime \rangle = -2$.
 This indicates that the root sublattice generated by $r$ and $r^\prime$ forms an $A_2$ root lattice.
 Consequently, there always exists a weight $w$, as illustrated in Figure \ref{fig:rrw}, such that \be \langle w, r \rangle > 0~, \qquad \langle s_r(w), r^\prime \rangle > 0~, \ee where $s_r$ denotes the Weyl reflection \eqref{Weyl-reflection} with respect to $r$.